vinicius-andriolli-arndt/vinicius-andriolli-arndt/README.md

 # Opa! 👋🖥️🎮

 <br>
-My name is Vinícius Andriolli Arndt, I'm 19 years old, I'm a technology enthusiast and I recently graduated as a computer technician from the CEDUP.
+My name is Vinícius Andriolli Arndt, I was born in 2003, I'm a technology enthusiast and I recently graduated as a computer technician from the CEDUP.
 My learning is focused on systems development, Java for desktop and web applications.
 I have an infinite passion for the world of programming and I'm always looking to learn and update myself.

 I am also currently enrolled in a full-stack Java training program called +devs2blu.
 This opportunity allowed me to improve my skills and knowledge in this area.
 I am a dedicated person, committed and passionate about what I do.
 I am always looking for challenges that allow me to grow professionally and contribute to the technical field.